James_K 6 months ago

 https://gist.github.com/chanux/08c6f53472190a02b33bd49100163...

-• layer8 a day ago
+• layer8 6 months ago

 I have the following in my .bashrc: